OCCUPATIONAL THERAPY (OT)

 Occupational therapy care in leprosy contributes to the prevention and management of impairments, activity limitations (disabilities) and facilitates participation (community integration) thereby helping leprosy affected individuals live their life to the fullest.

-In line with our corporate vision & mission statement occupational therapy service is dedicated to deliver high quality, cost effective treatment and provide holistic care to patients and thereby assist in transforming their lives especially those affected by leprosy.
+In line with our corporate vision & mission statement occupational therapy service is dedicated to deliver high-quality, cost-effective treatment and provide holistic care to patients and thereby assist in transforming their lives especially those affected by leprosy.
 Occupational therapy is provided for inpatients and outpatients clinics.
 A referral from any physician is required to avail the service.
 Clients receive the services as follows:

 - Assessment of functional status (Hand function, Activities of daily living (ADL), Work assessment).